Carbohydrate digestion in the mouth, stomach, and small intestine

 In human diet, both simple than complex, available or not available, carbohydrates are present.

-Available carbohydrates represent an energy source with a relatively low cost, also from the point of view of greenhouse-gas emissions, while not available ones are the main constituents of fiber and are not absorbable.
+Digestible carbohydrates represent an energy source with a relatively low cost, also from the point of view of greenhouse-gas emissions.
+Conversely, not digestible complex carbohydrates are the main constituents of fiber and are not absorbable.

 Digestion of carbohydratesCarbohydrate digestion begins at oral cavity level, and then goes on in the next parts of the gastrointestinal tract, particularly in the small intestine, in reactions catalyzed by hydrolytic enzymes secreted by exocrine pancreas and/or present on the surface of the intestinal mucosal brush border cells, the enterocytes.